-National Marine Fisheries Service (NMFS) port agents and state trip ticket systems in Louisiana, Alabama, and Florida collect shrimp statistics on the catch, effort, and fishing location of shrimp vessels operating in the Gulf of Mexico.
-These data provided information on the species, size and location of capture, as well as information on the catch rates and fishing efforts of the vessels in the fleet.
-An electronic logbook program, started in quantity in 2005, is also being used to collect detailed data on fishing location and effort for the offshore fishing fleet (Gallaway, et al., 2003).
+National Marine Fisheries Service (NMFS) port agents, as well as state trip ticket systems in Louisiana, Mississippi, Alabama, and Florida, collect shrimp statistics on the catch, effort, and fishing location of shrimp vessels operating in the Gulf of Mexico.
+These data provide information on the species, size and location of capture, as well as information on the catch rates and fishing effort of the vessels in the fleet.
+In addition, the electronic logbook program collects detailed data on fishing location and effort for the offshore fishing fleet (Gallaway, et al., 2003).